 Everyday adventure is possible thanks to our adult volunteers, who support the Group in a wide range of roles from working directly with young people to helping manage our Group by being a charity Trustee.
 Scouting has always been a voluntary youth movement, and our Scout Group is entirely run by and supported by these volunteers!
 Wedmore Scout Group has gone from strength to strength over the recent years as we are fortunate in having a dedicated bunch of people who have achieved this.
 To compensate for this, we help our volunteers get the most out of their Scouting experiences by providing opportunities for adventure, training, fun, and friendship.

-‘awesome scouts’? - then have a look at this
+into ‘awesome scouts’? - then have a look at this six-minute video on

 Whether you can commit to coming every week as a Leader or help out occasionally, please get in touch with one of our Section Leaders or our Group Scout Leader.
 Perhaps you have a particular skill or hobby you think may be of interest to the Beavers, Cubs or Scouts?
 Or maybe you'd like to assist with supporting the Group by organising fundraising events?